GerganaVVladimirova/NodeJs-Restfull-Api-Typescript/README.md

-NodeJs Restfull Api with Express and Typescript for manipulating array of users, a task by https://codeacademy.bg/ with a help from mentor
+NodeJs Restfull Api with Express and Typescript for using Post/Get/Patch/Delete methods on a  JSON file with users, a task by https://codeacademy.bg/ with a help from mentor